Graphs with Large Girth and Small Cop Number: Proof of Theorem

 \section{Proof of Theorem~\ref{Thm: Cop Number Upper Bound}}

-As the title suggests in this section we will prove Theorem~\ref{Thm: Cop Number Upper Bound}.
 Our proof is in part probabilistic and proceeds similarly to arguments that appear in \cite{lu2012meyniel, scott2011bound, bradshaw2023cop}.
 For readers unfamiliar with the probabilistic method we recommend \cite{alon2016probabilistic} as a reference.
 Additionally, we adopt notation specific to cops and robbers from \cite{bonato2011game}.
-Observe that for a graph $G=(V,E)$ and a vertex $v\in V$ we define $B_r(v) := \{u \in V: \dist(u,v) \leq r\}$.
+For a graph $G=(V,E)$ and a vertex $v\in V$ we define $B_r(v) := \{u \in V: \dist(u,v) \leq r\}$.